ynonp/basic-python-09-2023/day4.md

 ## Review Exercises

-- [ ] Create a program that creates copies of itself:
+- [x] Create a program that creates copies of itself:
       It takes from sys.argv a list of names of copies, and copies itself to each name
       - print out to the screen all the words you read from sys.argv
       - put each word from sys.argv in a for loop - do something with each word
       - copy yourself (who are you by the way?) to the Path(argument)

-- [ ] Find all the *.py files in a directory that do `import pathlib`
+- [x] Find all the *.py files in a directory that do `import pathlib`

-- [ ] Find all the files in a given directory whose size is larger than 1MB
+    - list all the files (or .py files) in a directory
+    - get the text from the file

 - [ ] Two words are an anagram if they have the same letters (possibly in different order).
 Write a python function that takes a list of words and return a list of sets of anagrams.
 For example: